 The Land of the Giants is a first for Ireland, its handcrafted wood features will guide you around the 4.5 km route.
 It is family-, buggy-, bike- and wheelchair- friendly and with a total distance of 5km and a flat terrain, it’s a great walk for all.

 You May Also Enjoy Fun Family Walks in Mayo

 Fairy Forest at Strokestown, Roscommon

-Val Robus of Magnumlady.com recommended the Woodland Walk at Strokestown Park, it’s a gentle stroll through the woods to spot a worry tree, a wishing tree and a rag tree.
+Val Robus recommended the Woodland Walk at Strokestown Park.
+It’s a gentle stroll through the woods to spot a worry tree, a wishing tree and a rag tree.
 You’ll find evidence of fairies are all around the woodland walk, some of the trees even have faces!
 It’s the perfect place for children of all ages.
 Look out for the sculptures created by local schools as part of a creative sculpture competition.

 You May Also Enjoy Great Family Walks in Roscommon

 Erica’s Fairy Forest, Cavan

-Erica’s Fairy Forest in Cootehill, Co Cavan was created by her parents Natasha and Ciaran to honour Erica’s memory and her unshakable belief in fairies and magical kingdoms.
+Erica’s Fairy Forest in Cootehill, Cavan was created by her parents Natasha and Ciaran to honour Erica’s memory and her unshakable belief in fairies and magical kingdoms.
 It is also a thank you to the people of Cootehill and surrounding areas whose love and support was never ending throughout Erica’s journey.

 You May Also Enjoy Places to Find Magical Fairy Trails in Ireland